annaesvensson/yellow-help/1-en/how-to-change-the-system.md

 `unlisted` = page is not visible, but can be accessed with the correct link
 `shared` = page is not visible, but can be included in other pages

-## Website update
+## Updating website

 You can use a [web browser](https://github.com/annaesvensson/yellow-update) or the [command line](https://github.com/annaesvensson/yellow-core) to update your website.
-You decide when you want to update your website.
-There's also a [what's new page](what-s-new).
-Here you'll find information about the latest product changes and published extensions.
+There are information about the [latest product changes](what-s-new) and extensions.
+Keep in mind that only published extensions will be updated, you may need to update experimental extensions manually.
 Detailed information can be found in the documentation for each extension.

 ## Log file